May 05, 2023 by Anna-Bet Stemmet

 Maraschino and Luxardo cherries are two popular types of cherries used in cocktails and desserts.
 Maraschino cherries are typically bright red and have a syrupy texture.
 They are often used as a drinks garnish and are more widely available in grocery stores.

-Luxardo cherries, on the other hand, are darker in colour and have a firmer texture, with a rich and natural cherry flavour.
-They are a premium option and often used in craft cocktails and high-end desserts.
+Luxardo cherries, on the other hand, are darker in color and have a firmer texture, with a rich and natural cherry flavor.
+They are a premium option and are often used in craft cocktails and high-end desserts.

-Here are a few of our favourite cocktails that are typically garnished with cherries:
+Here are a few of our favorite cocktails that are typically garnished with cherries:

 7. Sour Cherry French 75

-We love a well-balanced sour cocktail, and the Sour Cherry French 75 is completely marvellous.
-This variation on the traditional French 75 cocktail recipe calls for 60ml Bulldog Gin, 20ml fresh lemon juice, 20ml sour cherry syrup, 60ml Prosecco, and optional maraschino cherries or a lemon twist to garnish.
+We love a well-balanced sour cocktail, and the Sour Cherry French 75 is completely marvelous.
+This variation on the traditional French 75 cocktail recipe calls for 2 oz Bulldog Gin, 0.75 oz fresh lemon juice, 0.75 oz sour cherry syrup, 2 oz Prosecco, and optional maraschino cherries or a lemon twist to garnish.

 8. Bikini Martini

-This prettily layered cocktail recipe calls for 60ml coconut rum, 120ml pineapple juice, 30ml SKYY Vodka, and 30ml grenadine.
+This prettily layered cocktail recipe calls for 2 oz coconut rum, 4 oz pineapple juice, 2 oz SKYY Vodka, and 1 oz grenadine.
 Combine the first three ingredients in a cocktail shaker with ice, and then strain it into Martini glasses.
 Next, slowly pour the grenadine into each glass to create a layered effect.
 Garnish with maraschino cherries and a pineapple wedge to round it all off.

 9. French Manhattan